TrashMonks/wiki-issue-tracker/README.md

-# wiki-issue-tracker
+# Wiki issue tracker

-Issue tracker for the Caves of Qud wiki
+Issue tracker for the [Caves of Qud wiki](https://wiki.cavesofqud.com/).